tylerjensen/ServiceWire/README.md

 ServiceWire is a very fast and light weight services host and dynamic client library that simplifies the development and use of high performance remote procedure call (RPC) communication between .NET processes over Named Pipes or TCP/IP.

+Find "how to use" examples in the tests code.
+Full documentation will soon be available on the [wiki here][].

 Get the [NuGet package here][].

 ### Using the library is easy.